 We brought you the story of a man who completed his 100th home renovation in Northside in September of 2017.
 Doubtless an incredible milestone, it proves hard work and determination, as well as the proper know-how, can lead to an extraordinary amount of success.

-So when I learned of Tom Covert and his newest project in Covington, it put success into perspective.
+So when I learned of Tom Covert and his project on Philadelphia Street in Covington, it put success into perspective.
 Here's a guy who's done a handful of renovations in a relatively short amount of time after graduating from DAAP, and he's only building (pun intended) steam.
 Success actually starts at the beginning; it's not only granted after a certain number of homes have been flipped.
 And judging by how perfectly Tom's renovation of 911 Philadelphia Street turned out, I'd say he's already successful.